 It is very important to keep an eye on webmaster tools periodically as it will report on errors with your sitemap and your website in general.

-If you have anything to add and any questions to ask then feel free to comment or email me direct.
+If you have anything to add and any questions to ask then feel free to contact us.